ChabanovX/beauty-classifier/README.md

 3. Run `make compose-up` to start the backend

-To run locally, download dependencies `uv sync`, and start the app `uv run python -m api`
+To run locally, download dependencies locally `uv sync` as well, and start the app `uv run python -m api`

 ## Testing